Nairan12/Indian-Startup-Analysis/README.md

 This dashboard provides valuable insights for investors, policymakers, and entrepreneurs to identify growth hotspots, emerging industries, and workforce trends within India's vibrant startup ecosystem.

 ![3](https://github.com/user-attachments/assets/f91a67c8-05ff-4c7c-8e29-44e1eea20498)

-This dashboard provides a comprehensive analysis of startup funding trends, focusing on the relationship between the number of investors, industries, and funding amounts over the years.

 Investor Impact: Correlation between the number of investors and the amount raised.
 Industry Funding Distribution: Funding distribution across different industries.